mitranim/stylific/docs-src/templates/indices/configuration.md

 scope.
 Meaning, you can just write your own version of the component mixin, and it will extend the original.

-Borrowing an example from this documentation's source, suppose you want to add special styles to links in `sf-article`.
+Borrowing an example from an earlier version of this documentation's source, suppose you want to add special styles to links in `sf-article`.

 ```less
 // Using exactly the same name as the original sf-article mixin